Legendary actress and singer Doris Day dead at 97

 Her Hollywood career began after she sang at a Hollywood party in 1947.
 After early stardom as a band singer and a stint at Warner Bros., Day won the best notices of her career with “Love Me or Leave Me,” the story of songstress Ruth Etting and her gangster husband-manager.
 She initially balked at it, but the 1955 film became a box-office and critical success.

-She followed with another impressive film, Hitchcock’s “The Man Who Knew Too Much,” starring her and James Stewart as an innocent couple ensnared in an international assassination plot.
-She sings “Que Sera, Sera” just as the story reaches its climax and viewers are beside themselves with suspense.
-The 1958 comedy “Teacher’s Pet” paired her with an aging Clark Gable as an idealistic college journalism teacher and her student, an old-school newspaper editor.
+She followed with Hitchcock’s “The Man Who Knew Too Much,” starring with James Stewart as an innocent couple ensnared in an international assassination plot.
+She sang “Que Sera, Sera” just as the story reached its climax.
+The 1958 comedy “Teacher’s Pet” paired her with an aging Clark Gable.

-Her first musical hit was the 1945 smash, “Sentimental Journey,” when she was barely in her 20s.
-Among the other songs she made famous were “Everybody Loves a Lover,” ‘‘Secret Love,” and “It’s Magic,” a song from “Romance on the High Seas,” her first film.
+Her first musical hit was the 1945 smash “Sentimental Journey,” when she was barely in her 20s.
+Among the other songs she made famous were “Everybody Loves a Lover,” ‘‘Secret Love,” and “It’s Magic,” a song from her first film, “Romance on the High Seas,” her first film.

 Critic Gary Giddins called her “the coolest and sexiest female singer of slow-ballads in movie history.”